 Please press Add New Rule button to start set PoE Schedule function.
-You have to set PoE schedule to profile then go back to PoE Port Configuration, and select "Schedule" mode from per port "PoE Mode" option then you can indicate which schedule profile could be apply to the PoE port.
+You have to set PoE schedule to profile then go back to PoE Port Configuration, and select "Schedule" mode from per port "PoE Mode" option then you can indicate which schedule profile could be applied to the PoE port.

-Object Description • Profile Set the schedule profile mode.
-Possible profiles are: Profile1 Profile2 Profile3 Profile4 Week Day Allows user to set week day for defining PoE function should be enabled on the day.
-Start Hour Allows user to set what hour does PoE function enables.
-Start Min Allows user to set what minute does PoE function enables. • End Hour Allows user to set what hour does PoE function disables. • End Min Allows user to set what minute does PoE function disables.
-Reboot Enable Allows user to enable or disable whole PoE port reboot by PoE reboot schedule.
-Please be noticed that if you want to PoE schedule and PoE reboot schedule work at the same time, please use this function, and don't use Reboot Only function.
-This function offers administrator to reboot PoE device at indicate time if administrator has this kind of requirement.
+Object Description Profile Set the schedule profile mode.
+Possible profiles are: Profile1 Profile2 Profile3 Profile4 Week Day Allows user to set week day for defining PoE function by enabling it on the day.
+Start Hour Allows user to set what hour for PoE function by enabling it.
+Start Min Allows user to set what minute for PoE function by enabling it. • End Hour Allows user to set what hour for PoE function by disabling it. • End Min Allows user to set what minute for PoE function by disabling it.
+Reboot Enable Allows user to enable or disable the whole PoE port reboot by PoE reboot schedule.
+Please note that if you want PoE schedule and PoE reboot schedule to work at the same time, please use this function, NOT Reboot Only function.
+This function offers administrator to reboot PoE device at an indicated time if necessary.
 Reboot Only Allows user to reboot PoE function by PoE reboot schedule.
-Please be noticed that if administrator enable this function, PoE schedule will not to set time to profile.
-This function just ony for PoE port reset on the indicate time.
+Please note that if administrator enables this function, PoE schedule will not set time to profile.
+This function is just for PoE port to reset at an indicated time.
 Reboot Hour Allows user to set what hour PoE reboots.
-This function only for PoE reboot schedule.
+This function is only for PoE reboot schedule.
 Reboot Min Allows user to set what minute PoE reboots.
-This function only for PoE reboot schedule.
+This function is only for PoE reboot schedule.